bright/new-www/content/our-areas/launch-your-idea-with-mvp-development.md

 ### you represent a consultancy agency

 Do you want to develop MVPs to distribute them to your clients?
 We are happy to assist you.
-We bring to the tableyears of experience in software development.
+We bring to the table years of experience in software development.
 Our custom software development approach based on Agile methodologies will result in developing high-quality MVPs.

 ### you have an idea for a solution and want to verify its potential